sakthipriyan/sakthipriyan.com/src/2015/07/23/couchbase-setup-on-aws.draft.md

         /opt/couchbase/bin/couchbase-cli bucket-create -c 127.0.0.1:8091 -u admin -p PASSWORD \
                 --bucket=bucket-one \
                 --bucket-type=couchbase \
+                --bucket-password=BPASSWORD \
                 --bucket-ramsize=10240 \
                 --bucket-replica=1 \
                 --wait
+        # Replace BPASSWORD with password for the bucket.

-Now, we can start using the bucket.
+Now, we can start using the bucket and so the Couchbase cluster.